simeononsecurity/simeononsecurity.ch/content/articles/windows-defender-powershell-commands-enhance-system-security/index.en.md

 - **Path**: The path of the file associated with the threat.
 - **RecommendedAction**: Provides guidance on the recommended action to take for mitigating the threat.

 By using the information obtained from `Get-MpThreatCatalog`, you can gain valuable insights into potential threats and make informed decisions regarding the appropriate actions to mitigate them.
-Whether it's isolating, removing, or monitoring a specific threat, the detailed catalog empowers you to respond effectively to security incidents.
+Whether it's isolating, removing, or monitoring a specific threat, the detailed catalog helps you to respond effectively to security incidents.

 For more information on using `Get-MpThreatCatalog` and interpreting its results, refer to the official Microsoft documentation.